UNDER CONSTRUCTION

 2016

-After weeks of eliminating anything else it could be, I realized that this Legend could give West Columbus an exciting and inspiring national reputation to help it override its horrible local one.
+After weeks of eliminating anything else it could be, I realized that this legend could give West Columbus an exciting and inspiring national reputation to help it override its horrible local reputation, which Washington created to scare everything away.
 West Columbus is still perceived as the Land of Lunatics and Imbeciles, which keeps its economy perpetually hindered.

-This amazing history, exposed as a news story, will not be enough to turn Sullivant's Hill into a national tourist attraction.
+This fantastic history, exposed as a news story, will not be enough to turn Sullivant's Hill into a national tourist attraction.

 However, presenting it as multiple forms of modern entertainment will eventually turn West Columbus into a far more enjoyable place to live, play, visit, and conduct business.
 Unlike a news brief, fun entertainment has an enduring shelf life.

-Note: In my Sullivant's Hill fictionalized novels, ex-president Hayes runs the secret ORPHAN espionage program.
-President Garfield creates NORA (railroad-based National Orphan Relief Agency) to provide him with an innocent-sounding cover, then selects Hayes as its director.
-By the mid-1880s, NORA operates a small fleet of Orphan Ambulance locomotives called "ORPHS" out of a large barn above ORPHAN's secret underground headquarters, beneath Sullivant's Hill.
+Note: In my Spies of Sullivant's Hill novels, ex-president Hayes runs the secret ORPHAN espionage program.
+President Garfield created NORA (railroad-based National Orphan Relief Agency) to provide him with an innocent-sounding cover, then selected Hayes as its director.
+By the mid-1880s, NORA operated a small fleet of Orphan Ambulance locomotives called "ORPHS" out of a large barn above ORPHAN's secret underground headquarters, beneath Sullivant's Hill.

 To hide ORPHS in plain sight, these secret weapon-packed rail rockets are painted white with big red crosses and flashing red lights.
 The excuse used for their insane speed is that they race around the nation's rails, rescuing seriously injured orphan children.